-Where to stay for the the Formula 1 Japanese Grand Prix 2024 at Suzuka Circuit, including the best accommodation in Nagoya and Osaka.
+Where to stay for the the 2025 Japanese Grand Prix at Suzuka on April 4-6.
+The best accommodation in Nagoya, Osaka & Tokyo.

 We recommend staying in Nagoya, the nearest large city to the rather isolated Suzuka circuit.
 It doesn’t take too long to get to the track, and there are plenty of decent hotels.
 Osaka is also worth considering, but the daily commute to and from the track is much longer.
 The contrast between modern and traditional Japan is reflected in the accommodation options available.
 You can choose between the usual youth hostels and international hotel chains, or go for uniquely Japanese Ryokan inns or capsule hotels.
 Flying into Tokyo also gives you the chance to discover Japan’s incredible capital.
 High speed trains from Tokyo to Nagoya take just over 2.5 hours.